The Ferguson Club – 25th Anniversary – 1986-2011

 Publication of the Journal continued without any missed years and currently Journal No 68 is much improved , and has a current circulation of approx. 1500.
 Colour pictures having been introduced in 1996, by the then Editor Alan Dunderdale.

-The Club is enjoying probably the best years now, since formation in 1986, with a high level of interest by the Members and the Management.
+The Club is enjoying probably the best years now, since formation in 1986, with a high level of interest by the Members of all ages and the Exec Committee.

 Interesting Ferguson/Vintage Tractor Videos online:-